A super-fast fried spaghetti recipe with tomato sauce and cheese. You can use fresh or leftover pasta.

 Is there some leftover pasta in your fridge?
 Or are you looking for a super quick and delicious recipe to cook tonight?
-Either you make the fry spaghetti with freshly cooked or with leftover pasta, you will have dinner on the table in less than half an hour.
+Either you make the fried spaghetti with freshly cooked or with leftover pasta, you will have dinner on the table in less than half an hour.

-Delicious and versatile leftover spaghetti recipe perfect for using up not only pasta leftovers but also various leftovers you might happen to have in the fridge, freezer, or pantry.
+Delicious and versatile leftover spaghetti recipe is perfect for using up not only pasta leftovers but also various leftovers you might happen to have in the fridge, freezer, or pantry.
 For instance: cheese scraps, bacon, peas, a can of tuna, canned or fresh veggies, chicken bits, and so on.

 What do you need?